J-Shahim/portfolio-webpage/src/assets/texts/dfm-project/model1.md

-# Model 1 Description
+# Bottom-Arm-Esal

-This is a placeholder for the DFM model 1 description.
+Description for Bottom-Arm-Esal.
+Replace with details about this part.